 According to University policy, students have five years to complete their degree requirements.

 Because this program is designed primarily for working professionals, graduate or teaching assistantships are not available.
 In many cases, students receive financial support from their employers.
 However, for Cybersecurity M.P.S. students only, two specialized federal scholarship programs are available: The DoD Information Assurance Scholarship Program (IASP) and Federal Cybercorps Scholarship for Service (SFS) programs.
 Both cover full tuition, annual stipends, and other educational costs in exchange for working in a cybersecurity capability for the US government upon graduation.
 US Citizenship, full-time enrollment, and ability to obtain a US Government security clearance are required.
 Visit http://www.cisa.umbc.edu/scholarships.php for more information and application information.

 The UMBC Graduate Cybersecurity Program is not an online or distance-based program.
 Courses are held at UMBC Main Campus in Catonsville, the Universities at Shady Grove (USG), and other locations as indicated here.
 Consult the Schedule of Classes for information on times and locations for classes during a given semester.

 No. We only admit students for Fall and Spring semesters.

 Yes, we generally offer one or more courses (either 6, 8, or 12 weeks) over the summer session.
 Consult the Schedule of Classes for information on times and locations.
 Summer courses may meet more frequently due to the shortened summer schedule.

-The UMBC Cybersecurity MPS degree is designed for IT professionals with several years of industry experience.
-Recent graduates are admitted on a case-by-case basis, with emphasis placed on the relevance of the applicant's undergraduate degree field, academic performance, and stated career goals.
+The UMBC Cybersecurity MPS degree is designed for professionals with several years of experience in the IT or cyber operations industry.
+Recent graduates may be admitted based on the relevance of the applicant's undergraduate degree field, academic performance, extracurricular activities, and stated career goals.